 Anime & Manga

-- Dragon Ball Z has the Super Saiyajins, the Trope Codifier.
-A Super Saiyajin's hair turns bright gold and his eyes turn green.
-At one point, Chi Chi lampshades this when she sees her son in this form for the first time and starts berating him for dying his hair.
+- Super Saiyans are the Trope Codifier.
+A Super Saiyan's hair turns bright gold and their eyes turn greennote .
+At one point, Chi Chi lampshades this when she sees Gohan in this form for the first time and starts berating him for dyeing his hair.

 - In Darker Than Black: Gemini of the Meteor, Izanami, sort of formerly known as Yin, has fluorescent blue hair where once she had more standard bluish-white hair, because she is now an Apocalypse Maiden.